Santee Wildlife Refuge – Summerton, South Carolina

 The Santee National Wildlife Refuge was established in 1941 on more than 13,000 acres on Lake Marion in Summerton.
 The refuge hosts numerous bird species including shore birds, wading birds, and even raptors, many of which use the refuge as a stopover during their yearly migrations.
 It also serves as a permanent home to the wood stork (Myctaria america), a threatened species, and the American alligator (Alligator mississippiensis).

 Cultural history is as intriguing as natural history in the Santee National Wildlife Refuge.
-The preserve features a Santee Indian mound thought to be 1,000 years old.
+The preserve features a Santee Indian mound thought to be 3,500 years old, according to the United States Fish and Wildlife Service.
 The mound, once used for burials and other ceremonies, is the easternmost example of Mississippian culture.
 During the Revolutionary War, British troops converted the mound to a fort due to its excellent views of the Santee River.
 They called their stronghold Fort Watson for Colonel John Watson.
 However, in 1781 Fort Watson fell to the Swamp Fox, General Francis Marion.
 The mound is now protected by the United States Department of the Interior.

 Santee Wildlife Refuge Info

 Address: 2125 Fort Watson Road, Summerton, SC 29148